lkuper/CMPS290S-2018-09/course-overview.md

   - "S" in the course number stands for "systems", but don't read too much into it (we'll _mostly_ be reading papers from PL venues)
   - Class meets Mondays, Wednesdays, and Fridays, 1:20-2:25pm, Porter Acad 241 (in the Porter "D-Building", a [12m30s walk](https://taps.ucsc.edu/pdf/walking-map.pdf) from Science Hill)
   - No final exam, although you should save the time slot (8-11am on Wednesday, December 12) for a social event
-  - Topic: Theory and practice of distributed programming from a programming-languages perspective
-  - Particular emphasis on _consistency models_ and language-based approaches to specifying, implementing, and verifying them

   - Course web page: http://composition.al/CMPS290S-Fall-2018/
   - This document: http://composition.al/CMPS290S-Fall-2018/course-overview.html

-## What I want you to do in this course
+## What's this course about?

-  - Become more comfortable with reading research papers (particularly PL papers, if you haven't read a lot of those)
-  - Get a sense of how PL research and (distributed) systems research intersect
-  - Identify some interesting research questions that fall in that intersection that you want to investigate, and start taking steps toward answering those questions
-  - Hone your technical writing and presenting skills, especially for a non-specialist audience (i.e., blog readers)
+  - Theory and practice of distributed programming from a programming-languages perspective
+  - Particular emphasis on [consistency models](https://en.wikipedia.org/wiki/Consistency_model) and language-based approaches to specifying, implementing, and verifying them

-## Topics we'll cover
+  - Topics we'll spend significant time on:
     - The CAP theorem
     - Consistency models
     - Replicated data types
     - Verifying consistency
     - Languages and frameworks for distribution
     - Abstractions for configuration management

+## "Official" course description

+> This graduate seminar course explores the theory and practice of distributed programming from a programming-languages perspective.
+We will focus on programming models, language-level abstractions, and verification techniques that attempt to tame the many complexities of distributed systems: inevitable failures of the underlying hardware or network; communication latency resulting from the distance between nodes; the challenge of scaling to handle ever-larger amounts of work; and more.
+Most of the work in the course will consist of reading classic and recent papers from the academic literature, writing short responses to the readings, and discussing them in class.
+Furthermore, every participant in the class will contribute to a public group blog where we will share what we learn with a broader audience.

+There's more than one reasonable way to approach a seminar course on languages and abstractions for distributed programming.
+We could spend all our time on process calculi and only make a small dent in the literature.
+Or we could spend all our time on large-scale distributed data processing and only make a small dent in the literature.
+In this course, we will be focusing a lot of attention on consistency models and language-based approaches to specifying, implementing, and verifying them.
+Of course, we will only make a small dent in the literature.

+## In this course, you will:

+  - Become more comfortable with reading research papers (particularly PL papers, if you haven't read a lot of those)
+  - Get a sense of how PL research and (distributed) systems research intersect
+  - Identify some interesting research questions that fall in that intersection that you want to investigate, and start taking steps toward answering those questions
+  - Hone your technical writing and presenting skills, both for a specialist (i.e., each other) and non-specialist (i.e., blog readers) audience

 ## Background you'll need